Section Navigation

 Fostering an international dimension in the curriculum is at the heart of the British Council’s work with schools, so that young people gain the cultural understanding and skills they need to live and work as global citizens.

-A global outlook is a key feature of the curriculum at Comberton, which has partner schools in France, Spain, Peru, South Africa, Japan and Bangladesh.
+A global outlook is a key feature of the curriculum at Comberton, which has partner schools in France, Spain, Peru, South Africa, Japan, Egypt, Bangladesh.
+We are also currently in the process of relaunching our partnership with a school in Rio de Janeiro, Brazil.

 Fostering an international dimension is at the heart of the British Council’s work with schools to help young people live and work as global citizens in a shrinking world and this award recognises schools which fulfil a number of specific criteria: